LeaDer-E/Google-Maps-Scraper/README.md

 ```

 **Input**:
-- Enter the place to search for (e.g., "Net Cafe").
+- Enter the place to search for (e.g., "Store").
 - Enter the area to search in (e.g., "Saudi Arabia").

 **Output**: An Excel file named `<place> in <area> at <timestamp>.xlsx` with formatted data.